Taj Muhammad Jamali

-Mir Taj Muhammad Jamali was a Pakistani politician and the former Balochistan chief minister and a veteran politician.
+Mir Taj Muhammad Jamali (died 2 April 2009) was a Pakistani politician and the former Balochistan chief minister and a veteran politician.

 In April 2006, Taj Jamali offered to arrange a meeting between President Pervez Musharraf and a Loya Jirga (grand jirga) for peace in Balochistan.

 Jamali died in Karachi on 2 April 2009; he had been under a doctor's care for heart problems.
 He was interred in his ancestral town of Rojhan Jamali in the district of Jaffarabad, Pakistan.